nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 7.9 Listing all Tasks

-1. Listing all tasks
+1. Listing all tasks.
    1. Prerequisites: None
    2. Test case: `listt`
-      Expected: All tasks stored in OfficeConnect are listed.
-"Listed all task" shown in feedback message.
+      <br>Expected: All tasks stored in OfficeConnect are listed.
+"Listed all tasks" shown in feedback message.

 ### 7.10 Filtering Persons by Tag